awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 You enable sticky sessions at the target group level\.
 You can also set the duration for the stickiness of the load balancer\-generated cookie, in seconds\.
 The duration is set with each request\.
 Therefore, if the client sends a request before each duration period expires, the sticky session continues\.

+Application Load Balancers use the Expires attribute in the cookie header instead of the Max\-Age header\.

 **To enable sticky sessions using the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.